-Broad-exemption listed country trust estate is defined in section 102AAE of ITAA 1936.
-The terms 'direct interest' and 'indirect interest' in a CFC and CFT have the same meaning as in Division 3 of Part X of the ITAA 1936.
-Determine whether the CFCs and CFTs are residents of broad-exemption listed countries, limited-exemption listed countries or unlisted countries.
+A listed country trust estate is defined in section 102AAE of ITAA 1936.
+The terms 'direct control interest' and 'indirect control interest' in a CFC and CFT have the same meaning as in Division 3 of Part X of ITAA 1936.
+Determine whether the CFCs and CFTs are residents of listed countries, section 404 countries or unlisted countries.